Outer Hebrides: Administrative history

 After the Scottish crown claimed control of the islands, they were included in Inverness-shire.
 In 1661 Inverness-shire was split, with the northern parts becoming a new county called Ross-shire.
 The interests of landowners influenced the boundary of the new county.
 Kenneth Mackenzie, 3rd Earl of Seaforth, owned extensive lands in Ross on the mainland and also owned the Isle of Lewis.
 Lewis was therefore included in Ross-shire, whereas the rest of the Outer Hebrides stayed in Inverness-shire (including Harris, despite it being part of the same island as Lewis).
 In 1889, Ross-shire merged with Cromartyshire to form a new county called Ross and Cromarty.

 Local government was reformed in 1975 under the Local Government (Scotland) Act 1973, which replaced Scotland's counties, burghs and landward districts.
 In most of Scotland a two-tier structure of upper-tier regions and lower-tier districts was used, but a single-tier structure of island areas was used for Orkney, Shetland and the Outer Hebrides, the latter being named the Western Isles.
 Further local government reform in 1996 introduced single-tier council areas across all of Scotland.
 The councils of the three island areas created in 1975, including the Western Isles, continued to provide the same services after 1996, but their areas were redesignated as council areas.

 As part of the 1975 reforms the area was also made a lieutenancy area, represented by the Lord Lieutenant of the Western Isles.

 In 1998, following the Local Government (Gaelic Names) (Scotland) Act 1997, the Western Isles Council formally changed the English language version of the council area's name from Western Isles to Na h-Eileanan an Iar (Gaelic for 'the Western Isles'), and the name of the council to Comhairle nan Eilean Siar ('Council of the Western Isles'), to be used in both English and Gaelic contexts.

 Wider politics

-The name for the British Parliament constituency covering this area is Na h-Eileanan an Iar, the seat being held by Torcuil Crichton MP since 2024, while the Scottish Parliament constituency for the area is Na h-Eileanan an Iar, the incumbent being Alasdair Allan MSP.
+The name for the British Parliament constituency covering this area is Na h-Eileanan an Iar, the seat being held by Torcuil Crichton MP since 2024, while the Scottish Parliament constituency for the area is Na h-Eileanan an Iar, the incumbent being Donald MacKinnon MSP.